Changed Block Tracking (CBT) is inconsistent after resizing VM disk in vSphere 8.0 U2

 1. Grow disks only when the VM is powered off.

-• This is also called "cold-grow".
+• This is also called "cold grow".

 2. Perform an operation that will cause the disk to be internally re-opened, such as:

-• Power the affected VMs off, and then on again
+• Power Cycle the affected VMs.

-• Create a snapshot of the VM
+• Create a snapshot of the affected VM.

 3. Securing Future Backups: